-- (D) At the conclusion of the public hearing, the Board of Adjustment may proceed to vote on the permit request, refer it to a committee for further study or take any other action consistent with its usual rules of procedure. - (E) The Board of Adjustment is not required to take final action on a permit request within any specific period of time, but it should proceed as expeditiously as practicable on permit requests since inordinate delays can result in the applicant incurring unnecessary costs

-(B)

-- (1) The Board of Adjustment, upon receipt of an appropriate application and fee, shall cause a notice of the required public hearing to be published in a newspaper having general circulation in the area.
-The notice shall be published not less than five days before the date affixed for the hearing.
-In computing this period, the date of publication shall not be counted, but the date of the hearing shall be.
-The notice shall include: the date, time and place of the hearing; summary of nature of the request; availability of the application to be reviewed; reasonably identify the property affected; and that changes in the request may be made following the hearing. - (2) The Town Clerk or Zoning Administrator shall mail written notice of the public hearing to the owners of all properties involved in the permit request as well as the owners of all properties or any portion of properties within 600 feet of the property involved in the permit request. - (3) The Town Clerk or Zoning Administrator shall also post a notice sign(s), at least one calendar day week (with exception of holidays) prior to the public hearing, on the property affected and/or in the vicinity stating the information included in division (B)(1) above. - (4) The Town Clerk or Zoning Administrator shall make every reasonable effort to comply with the notice provisions set forth in this subchapter.
-However, it is the Board of Adjustment's intention that no failure to comply with any of the notice provisions (except those set forth in division (B)(1) above) shall render any permit request invalid. - (5) At the conclusion of the public hearing, the Board of Adjustment may proceed to vote on the permit request, refer it to a committee for further study or take any other action consistent with its usual rules of procedure. - (6) The Board of Adjustment is not required to take final action on a permit request within any specific period of time, but it should proceed as expeditiously as practicable on permit requests since inordinate delays can result in the applicant incurring unnecessary costs. - (7)(F) Subject to division (B)(1) above, the Board of Adjustment, shall approve the requested permit unless it concludes, based upon the information submitted at the hearing, that:

-- (a)-The requested permit is not within its jurisdiction according to the table of permissible

-(1) uses;

-(b)(2) The application is incomplete; or

-(c) If completed as proposed in the application, the development will not comply with one - (8)(G) Even if the Board of Adjustments finds that the application complies with all other provisions of this chapter, it may still deny the permit if it concludes, based upon the information submitted at the hearing, that if completed as proposed, the development, more probably than not: - (a)(1) Will materially harm the public health or safety; - (b)(2) Will substantially injure the value of adjoining or abutting property; - (c)(3) Will not be in harmony with the area in which it is to be located; or - (d) Will not be in general conformity with the Land Development Plan or other plans - (4) officially adopted by the Town Council.

-(3) or more requirements of this chapter.
+- (D) At the conclusion of the public hearing, the Board of Adjustment may proceed to vote on the permit request, refer it to a committee for further study or take any other action consistent with its usual rules of procedure. - (E) The Board of Adjustment is not required to take final action on a permit request within any specific period of time, but it should proceed as expeditiously as practicable on permit requests since inordinate delays can result in the applicant incurring unnecessary costs. - (F) Subject to division (B) above, the Board of Adjustment, shall approve the requested permit unless it concludes, based upon the information submitted at the hearing, that: - (1) The requested permit is not within its jurisdiction according to the table of permissible uses; - (2) The application is incomplete; or - (3) If completed as proposed in the application, the development will not comply with one or more requirements of this chapter. - (G) Even if the Board of Adjustment finds that the application complies with all other provisions of this chapter, it may still deny the permit if it concludes, based upon the information submitted at the hearing, that if completed as proposed, the development, more probably than not: - (1) Will materially harm the public health or safety; - (2) Will substantially injure the value of adjoining or abutting property; - (3) Will not be in harmony with the area in which it is to be located; or - (4) Will not be in general conformity with the Land Development Plan or other plans officially adopted by the Town Council. - (H) The burden of presenting a complete application to the Board of Adjustment shall be upon the applicant.
+However, unless the Board informs the applicant at the hearing in what way the applicant is incomplete and offers the applicant an opportunity to complete the application (either at that meeting or at a continuation hearing), the application shall be presumed to be complete.
+Once a completed application has been submitted, which shall include a presentation by the applicant, if competent, material and substantial evidence that the applicant has complied with the requirements of this chapter, made a "prima facie" (based on immediate impression) case with respect to use specific findings and is entitled to a permit, the burden of presenting competent, material and substantial evidence "contra" to the application rests with those parties opposed to the application.